mozilla/extension-activity-monitor/CONTRIBUTING.md

 - Filter logs with tab id.
   - When Activity Log page is opened through devtools panel, logs will be filtered by that tab's id.

 The filters are stored in **Model** of the Activity Log page.
 A JSDoc explaining the filter object can be found [here](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-activitylog.js#L21-L38).
 Filters are only being changed by [`onFilterChanged`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-activitylog.js#L338-L347) method in **Controller**.

-##### Data Flow

 Whenever any filter is applied from **View**, the [filter object](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-activitylog.js#L6-L14) in **Model** gets updated.
-On the **View** side, the [`log-view` hides](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/web-component/log-view/log-view-element.js#L28-L34) the table rows which didn't match the applied filters.
+On the **View** side, the [`log-view` hides](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/web-component/log-view/log-view-element.js#L28-L34) the table rows that didn't match the applied filters.

 ## Picking an issue